E-srinibash/E-srinibash/README.md

 - 👋 Hi, I’m @E-srinibash
-- 👀 I’m interested in web development and DevOps
+- 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Web development
-- 💞️ I’m looking to collaborate on projects based on web dev
+- 💞
 - 📫 You can reach me through mail ellasrinibash0@gmail.com
 - I am a beginner in open source and looking for mentors who can guide me on open source contribution